The king is a fink is an abstract painting about the time I was arrested and then fought the king of the United States of America.

 The story behind The king is a fink

 At 2 a.m.
-I was dragged out of my bed by a dozen secret service police officers and placed under arrest.
-Thrown into the back of a 1974 Chevy van hand-cuffed I was forced to endure a wild ride as the driver deliberately drove in a careless manner.
-This was to rough me up.
+I was dragged out of my bed by a dozen secret service police officers, hand-cuffed and thrown into the back of a 1974 Chevy van.
+The hour long journey was like being in a washing machine as the driver swerved wildly in order to rough me up.

-The reason – because the day before I had shouted very loudly that the “king is a fink!”
+The reason for my arrest – the day before I had shouted that the “king is a fink!”

 Looking like I had been through a tornado, covered in bruises from head to toe, I was yanked out of the van.
 Two burly secret service agents then proceeded to march me up to the throne room of the king of the United States of America.

-I was kicking at my captors, cursing a stream of insults when I was unceremoniously dumped before the feet of the fake king.
-An agent quickly removed the hand cuffs.
-As I gradually began to lift myself into my feet I took a quick look around the room.
+Kicking at my captors and cursing a stream of insults I was unceremoniously dumped before the feet of the fake king.
+Hand cuffs were removed and I was kicked in order to get me to stand before the mighty king.
+I took a quick look around the room.
 There were around two dozen of the kings closest advisers, all of them stood quietly with a smirk on their face.
 They stared at me – the usurper.

-“So this is the anarchist!” spoke the king in a mocking tone.
+“So this is the anarchist!” the king commanded in a mocking tone.

 I turned to face him.
-He was old, wrinkled and strangely glowed a bright orange, except around the eyes, which were pale pink.
-His toupee sat on his head half-cocked and yet he seemed oblivious to how he looked like a sad clown.
-A mad, sad deranged king.
+He was old, wrinkled and glowed a bright orange, except around the eyes, which were pale pink.
+His toupee sat on his head half-cocked, and he seemed oblivious to how he looked.
+Sad clown.
+Mad, deranged orange king.

 The kings eyes squinted, he looked at me, then looked to his left and right at his key advisers.
 I saw several generals give a quick nod.

-The king rose from his thrown, throwing his elegant but robe to the ground.
+The king rose from his thrown, throwing his elegant robe to the ground.

 “I accept your challenge!” he shouted.

 “Ooh ahhh ahhh haaaa” the little baby boy sounded.
-Then his little angelic face squinted and made another different face.
-And shat on the floor.
+Then his little angelic face twisted into a grimace and then a smile.
+He shat on the floor.

 “Ahhh haha ha” He then cried with joy.

-The crowd moved quickly to the real true king – the baby who lived in a rubber balloon shaped like a man.
+The crowd moved quickly to the little pudgy baby – the baby who lived in a rubber balloon shaped like a man.
 I sensed it was time to leave.
+So when everybody was focused on the infant I took off.

 |Dimensions||1 × 90 × 60 cm|